etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 exact class (for example BPGroup) but an instance of a Hibernate proxy class.

-To understand what the consequence of using Hibernate proxies, it is essential that a developer using the DAL reads this part of the Hibernate manual:  [1] .
+To understand what the consequence of using Hibernate proxies, it is essential that a developer using the DAL reads [this part](https://docs.jboss.org/hibernate/core/3.6/reference/en-US/html/performance.html#performance-fetching-proxies){target="\_blank"} of the Hibernate manual.

 ###  Performance: getting the ID of a BaseOBObject